kubernetes/kops/docs/aws.md

 ID=$(uuidgen) && aws route53 create-hosted-zone --name subdomain.kubernetes.com --caller-reference $ID | jq .DelegationSet.NameServers
 ```

  - You will now go to your registrars page and log in.
-You will need to create a new **SUBDOMAIN**, and use the 4 NS records listed above for the new **SUBDOMAIN**.
+You will need to create a new **SUBDOMAIN**, and use the 4 NS records received from the above command for the new **SUBDOMAIN**.
 This **MUST** be done in order to use your cluster.
 Do **NOT** change your top level NS record, or you might take your site offline.

  - Information on adding NS records with [Godaddy.com](https://www.godaddy.com/help/set-custom-nameservers-for-domains-registered-with-godaddy-12317)
  - Information on adding NS records with [Google Cloud Platform](https://cloud.google.com/dns/update-name-servers)